 As you can imagine I was over the moon when Holly asked me to photograph her and her wonderful garden in the heart of rural Devon late last summer.
 It was a very warm day and I wasn’t sure if I was working or playing.
 I was in my own bit of heaven on earth with Holly’s stunning roses and my film camera.
 As our English gardens and hedgerows burst into life for another season of beautiful blooms, here’s a brief look at Holly’s cutting garden and a few of her lush creations.

-Do also head over to Holly’s own blog, where you can see more stunning British floral design and her flowers through the seasons – she’s pretty hand with her digital camera so there’s lot of lovely photos to see.
+Do also head over to Holly’s own blog, where you can see more stunning British floral design and her flowers through the seasons – she’s pretty handy with her digital camera so there’s lot of lovely photos to see.

 Canon 1V and Fuji Pro 400H, developed & scanned by Exposure Film Lab.